-An additional part of our agreement prevented us from competing with them in this market for 5 years, so we also could not provide after-warranty maintenance and service to our new home owner customers.
-They became more and more confused as to “who is Beutler”, and became more frustrated as they discovered that “they” were not “us”, and they were not as pleased with their service and approach.
-This has led to increasing challenges for our builder customers, as upset home owners call them to complain about how much “Beutler” was going to charge them to repair a very new system that “they” installed.
+An additional part of our agreement prevented us from competing with them in this market for 5 years, so we also could not provide after-warranty maintenance and service to our new homeowner customers.
+The customers became more and more confused as to “who is Beutler”, and became more frustrated as they discovered that “they” were not “us”, and they were not as pleased with their service and approach.
+This has led to increasing challenges for our builder customers, as upset homeowners call them to complain about how much “Beutler” was going to charge them to repair a very new system that “they” installed.

-While our 5 year no compete agreement is about to expire, the agreement prevents us from ever providing these services to our post-warranty home owners under the “Beutler” name, so this in and of itself strongly encourages us to change our name so we can begin offering these important services again in July of this year.
+While our 5 year no compete agreement expired in 2015, the agreement prevented us from ever providing services to our post-warranty homeowners under the “Beutler” name, so this in and of itself strongly encouraged us to change our name.

-We also feel like this is a great time to pause and reflect on where we’ve come from in our 68 year history, and where we want to go in our next 68 years.
-We want our new name and brand to best represent us as we are now and into the future.
+We also felt it was a great time to pause and reflect on where we’d come from in our 68 year history, and where we wanted to go in our next 68 years.
+We wanted our new name and brand to best represent us as our Company was in 2015 and into the future.

-So with that backdrop, how do we capture and portray that in our new name and brand?
+So with that backdrop, the question became how do we capture and portray that in our new name and brand?